Social Media Tips & Strategies

 By Spencer Lanoue

 Promoting your bar on social media is about more than just posting a picture of a drink and calling it a day.
-It’s about bottling the unique energy of your space - the clinking glasses, the buzz of conversations, the perfect playlist - and serving it to people scrolling on their phones.
-This guide will give you the actionable strategies you need to define your bar’s vibe online, create content that captures that feeling, and build a local community that can’t wait for their next round.
+It’s about bottling the unique energy of your space - the clinking glasses, the buzz of conversations, and the perfect playlist - and serving it to people scrolling on their phones.
+This guide will provide actionable strategies to define your bar’s vibe online, create content that captures that feeling, and build a local community eager for their next visit.

 First, Get Your Foundation Right

-Before you post anything, you need a clear plan.
+Before posting anything, you need a clear plan.
 A little bit of strategy upfront saves you from posting random content that doesn't get you anywhere.
 Jumping in without a game plan is like trying to make a signature cocktail without a recipe, the results will be messy and inconsistent.

 Define Your Bar’s Vibe